Ogabbyell/Click-Mints/README.md

 4. Get you Pinata JWT

-you can create an account on pinata website as[described here](https://docs.alchemy.com/docs/nft-creator-component)if you don't already have one
+you can create an account on pinata website as [described here](https://docs.alchemy.com/docs/nft-creator-component) if you don't already have one

 5. setup your .env files in frontend root folder and then run `npm run dev` in your terminal to start the development server and explore the app.